drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Target

-The target trigger limits step execution based on the target deployment environment.
+The target trigger limits pipeline execution based on the target deployment environment.
 This only applies to promotion and rollback events.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: